The art of balancing System 1 and System 2

 - They showed as much interest in others as they did in themselves (1:1 ratio between focus on self and focus on others)

 - They made more positive than negative comments so enthusiasm and encouragement far outweighed criticism and cynicism (3:1 of positive to negative)

 Sarah Rozenthuler in her book Life Changing Conversations(9) describes the importance of creating what she terms a “container” if you want to improve the quality of conversations.
 She explains that this container should be thought of as having two dimensions.
-First, the container should be woven out of a set of behavioural rules that encourage open, shared thinking and are agreed by all meeting participants.
+First, the container should be woven out of a set of behavioral rules that encourage open, shared thinking and are agreed by all meeting participants.
 If carefully crafted and honestly adhered to, these rules can promote the right balance between advocacy and enquiry, the right focus on self versus focus on others and the maintenance of positive rather than negative energy.
-The reality is that most meeting participants will experience a degree of discomfort as these behavioural rules are introduced but, if unhelpful behaviours are consciously surfaced and managed, gradually, this more self-aware approach will become institutionalised.
+The reality is that most meeting participants will experience a degree of discomfort as these behavioral rules are introduced but, if unhelpful behaviors are consciously surfaced and managed, gradually, this more self-aware approach will become institutionalized.

 The second dimension of the “container” is physical.
 The notion of ‘Priming’, discussed earlier, allows us to understand that the environment in which the conversation is contained will have some bearing on the quality of the thinking.
 Is the environment ‘neutral’ for all the team members?
 What is their experience of the chosen environment?
 Have prompts that might bias good, clear thinking been removed?
 As we explore, it’s surprising what can trigger and prime your associative memory.